dtduval/dtduval.github.io/Daily-notes.md

 **PROCEDURAL NOTES AND AGENDA**

-- Netflix Inc.: Streaming Across Borders and Into Original Content (A and B)
+- Case: Netflix Inc.: Streaming Across Borders and Into Original Content (A and B)

 **CLASS NOTES**